rgupta1234/openshift-aws-setup/README.md

 The playbook can optionally install CNS storage (gluster) as the default persistent storage provider.
 This will provision an additional three nodes dedicated to CNS.
 To use this feature, set the ```install_gluster``` to true and configure other parameters as needed.

+## Master and User Pods

+By default, the master will not host infra pods as well as user pods.
+If you want the master to host user pods, comment the ```osm_default_node_selector``` in ```roles/openshift-install/files/openshft_inventory.cfg```.
+Note that if you also install gluster, this wil cause the gluster nodes to host user pods as well.

 ## Run

 You need to export your AWS credentials prior to running: